 Hosted by and starring veteran radio comedian Alan Young, this program entertained viewers in a less physical, more intellectual style than Milton Berle, Abbott and Costello or other comedy programs.
 The show typically began with a monologue by Young, followed some musical numbers, then moving on to a pair of comedy skits.
 The show, unfortunately, failed to become as popular as its competitors, and it was cancelled in 1953.
-Written by

 Jean-Marc Rocher <firstname.lastname@example.org>